What to Expect

 Under the new law, courts are required to apply living standards determined by the Internal Revenue Service to determine how much you can afford to pay on your debts after reasonable deductions for living expenses such as rent, food and other necessary costs.

-With nearly 20 years of experience, the Law Office of Jack G. Lezman, P.A. has helped thousands of clients discharge their debts successfully while allowing them to keep and preserve their assets.
-If you want to work with a knowledgeable and committed legal team that delivers the personal attention you deserve, you need the Law Office of Jack G. Lezman, P.A.
+With nearly 20 years of experience, the Law Office of Jack G. Lezman, PLLC has helped thousands of clients discharge their debts successfully while allowing them to keep and preserve their assets.
+If you want to work with a knowledgeable and committed legal team that delivers the personal attention you deserve, you need the Law Office of Jack G. Lezman, PLLC.

 Contact a Charlotte bankruptcy lawyer our firm to schedule a consultation and learn more about how we can help.